 - Wear loose, comfortable clothing around your torso.

-Sometimes surgery is required to correct a hernia if the above lifestyle changes are not effective.
+Sometimes surgery is required to correct a hernia.

 Most symptoms that are associated with a hiatal hernia are immediately alleviated with treatment.
 Doing exercises to strengthen the back and stomach muscles as well as losing weight and eating healthy go a long way towards lessening the discomfort of a hiatal hernia.